StevenD24/React-Admin-Dashboard/README.md

 # React Syncfusion Dashboard

-React Syncfusion Dashboard is an intuitive, feature-rich, and easy-to-use admin dashboard template built with React and the Syncfusion React UI library.
+React Syncfusion Dashboard is an intuitive, feature-rich, and easy-to-use admin dashboard template.
+It's built using the robust Syncfusion React UI library and the versatile Tailwind CSS framework.
+This powerful combination of technologies ensures a flexible, customizable, and visually appealing interface.

 ## Overview